-Acute promyelocytic leukemia (APL) is a subtype of acute myeloid leukemia (AML), a form of blood cancer.
-APL is an aggressive cancer, meaning it can grow and spread rapidly.
-Despite this, APL has high levels of remission.
+Acute promyelocytic leukemia (APL) is a type of acute myeloid leukemia (AML).
+It is a form of blood cancer that involves high levels of immature white blood cells.
+APL can grow and spread rapidly but has high levels of remission.

 APL is a relatively rare cancer, accounting for

 Read on to learn more about APL, including its symptoms, causes, and treatments.

 APL is a form of AML, a blood cancer or leukemia that affects a person’s bone marrow.

 Bone marrow contains stem cells, which are cells that can develop into various other types of cells.
 Stem cells in the bone marrow develop into blood cells, such as:

 - red blood cells, which carry oxygen around the body

 - white blood cells, which help fight infections

 - platelets, which help form blood clots